netdata/netdata/docs/collect/how-collectors-work.md

 -   Gather exposed metrics and use additional logic to build meaningful, interactive visualizations.

 If the collector finds compatible metrics exposed on the configured endpoint, it begins a per-second collection job.
-The Netdata Agent gathers these metrics, sends to them to the [database engine for storage](/docs/store/change-metrics-retention.md), and immediately [visualizes them meaningfully](/docs/visualize/interact-dashboards-charts.md) on dashboards.
+The Netdata Agent gathers these metrics, sends them to the [database engine for storage](/docs/store/change-metrics-retention.md), and immediately [visualizes them meaningfully](/docs/visualize/interact-dashboards-charts.md) on dashboards.